google-deepmind/mujoco/doc/XMLreference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This element specifies settings that affect the quality of the rendering.
 Larger values result in higher quality but possibly slower speed.
-Note that `simulate.cc <https://github.com/deepmind/mujoco/blob/main/sample/simulate.cc>`_ displays the frames per second (FPS).
+Note that :ref:`simulate.cc <saSimulate>` displays the frames per second (FPS).
 The target FPS is 60 Hz; if the number shown in the visualizer is substantially lower, this means that the GPU is over-loaded and the visualization should somehow be simplified.

 :at:`shadowsize`: :at-val:`int, "4096"`
    This attribute specifies the size of the square texture used for shadow mapping.
 Higher values result is smoother